 Wash your hands often, exercise, and keep your immune system strong.

 Although psoriasis can disappear and reappear many times throughout a lifetime, there are always things that you can do to better control your condition.
-The first step is talking to your doctor and working with him towards a med-free outcome.
-This is not always possible, but it is the ultimate goal - medications that contain steroids are not in your body's best interest.
+The first step is talking to your doctor and working with them towards a med-free outcome.
+This is not always possible, but it is the ultimate goal—medications that contain steroids are not in your body's best interest.

-One last note; there are always developments and treatments to psoriasis.
+One last note: There are always developments and treatments for psoriasis.
 If you're like me, I got my meds that last for almost two years.
 During this time, I won't see my dermatologist because of cost, but I will when I need a new 'script'.
-When I do see them again, there may be new developments and treatments that they may want to try - be your own advocate for health and work with your doctor to find the best treatment for you.
-Always ask questions that you have formulated before your appointment, and always ask what kind of natural remedies have worked for some of his/her other patients.
+When I do see them again, there may be new developments and treatments that they may want to try.

 Tattoos and Your Skin